 .
 The Config Sync Admission Webhook is only installed if you enable drift prevention.

-Most of these resources and objects are automatically created when installing Config Sync and you don't need to modify them.
+These resources and objects are automatically created when you install Config Sync and shouldn't be modified directly.

 Creating